2024 Design Awards

 The judges are divided into groups, with each viewing a different and random group of entries.
 Each judge reviews and scores entries separately.
 Judges do not confer or discuss the work and there is only one round of judging.

 - Each entry is judged independently on its own merit.
 Judges are asked not to rank or compare entries.

 - We have no predetermined quota of winners If a category has no winners it is eliminated.
 Similarly, a category may have multiple winners.
 All entries above the cut-off score are declared winners.

 - We do not rank winners (i.e. no gold, silver, etc.).
 Every entry above the cut-off score is given equal exposure as a winner.

 Entries are given one total score, based on three criteria only:

-- Suitability for end use in the category into which it is entered
+- Suitability for end use in the category it was submitted to.

-NOTE: Young Blood, Community and COVID-19 Response entries are judged with the level of experience and/or available resources taken into consideration.
+NOTE: Entries submitted to the Young Blood categories are judged with the level of experience and/or available resources taken into consideration.

-For professionals that have graduated within the last 5 years.
+For professionals that have graduated within the last five (5) years.

 Categories & Entry Fees